TechieTeee/SolStat/README.md

 SolStat is an open-source Rust-based project designed to streamline the extraction, transformation, and loading (ETL) of data from the Solana blockchain.
 As Solana becomes a prominent platform for blockchain applications, a lack of dedicated data tools and comprehensive documentation poses a significant challenge for developers seeking to build data-driven applications.
 SolStat aims to address this gap by providing a versatile ETL tool with a focus on making it easier for developers to access and analyze Solana data.

+## Purpose

+- **Data Accessibility**: SolStat simplifies the extraction of data from the Solana blockchain, making it more accessible for developers.
+- **Documentation**: Comprehensive documentation is provided to guide developers through the process of collecting, storing, and analyzing Solana data.
+- **Inspiration**: SolStat aims to inspire new data-driven projects on Solana, fostering innovation in the blockchain space.

 ## Tech Stack

 SolStat is built using the following technologies: